 Rule CCC—Rights Modifications

-Any modification of an individual’s rights must be supported by a specific assessed need and justified in the person-directed service plan, pursuant to the process set out in Section C below.
+Any modification of an individual’s rights must be supported by a specific assessed need and justified in the person-centered support plan, pursuant to the process set out in Section C below.
 Rights modifications may not be imposed across-the-board and may not be based on the convenience of the provider.
 The provider must ensure that a rights modification does not infringe on the rights of individuals not subject to the modification.
 Wherever possible, rights modifications should be avoided or minimized, consistent with the concept of dignity of risk.

 The rights modification process set out in Section C below applies to all situations in which an individual is limited in the full exercise of their rights, including but not limited to: the use of restraints (otherwise precluded by Rule AAA); the use of restrictive or controlled egress measures (otherwise precluded by Rule AAA); modifications to the rights in Sections A through E of Rule AAA, excluding the rights to dignity and respect (which may not be modified); modifications to the rights in Sections A through F of Rule BBB; any provider actions to implement a court order limiting any of the foregoing individual rights; and all situations formerly covered by the processes for rights suspensions and restrictive procedures (as set forth in the version of 10 CCR 2505-10 8.600.4, 8.604.3, and 8.608.2 being replaced by this rule; copy of superseded version available from the Department upon request).
 Modifications to the other rights protected by Rules AAA and BBB are not permitted.

-For a rights modification to be valid, the following information must be documented in the individual’s person-directed service plan, and any provider implementing the rights modification must have a copy of the documentation:
+For a rights modification to be implemented, the following information must be documented in the individual’s person-centered support plan, and any provider implementing the rights modification must have a copy of the documentation:

 The specific and individualized assessed need for the rights modification.